-Leonard wrote for the literary journal of his school and was inspired by a well-known author of historical fiction who spoke to his class.
+Leonard wrote for the literary journal of his school,the Salisbury School in CT, and was inspired by a well-known author of historical fiction who spoke to his class.
 Leonard thought it might be interesting to intern for an author during the summer.

 Camilla H. – Chestnut Hill, MA